top of page

 THE EDGE

-The first angle forms the "cheeks" of the blade itself and is usually 2-3 degrees, depending on the height and thickness of the blade.
-This angle extends from the spine to an edge thickness of 0-.005 at the heel and .005-.010 at the tip to provide a little more strength.
+The first angle is responsible for forming the "cheeks" of the blade, and it typically ranges from 2-3 degrees, depending on the height and thickness of the blade.
+This angle extends from the spine to an edge thickness of 0.000 -.005 at the heel and .005-.010 at the tip, which adds more strength to the blade.

-The second angle down toward the edge is 10 to 11 degrees per side and forms an apex at the edge.
-The final angle is 15-17 degrees per side, applied by hand on a fixed angle sharpener, and is finished to 3000 grit, stropped to shaving keenness, and delivered to you.
+The second angle, which is about 11 to 13 degrees per side, forms an apex at the edge.
+The final angle, which is applied by hand on a fixed angle sharpener and is finished to 3000 grit, is 15-17.5 degrees per side.
+This angle is then stropped to achieve a shaving keenness and a score of 150-170 BESS.
+After that your knife is delivered to you.

-So to summarize, the steel, profile, handle, and bevel angles must all work together and support your slicing or chopping efforts.
-The steel must be tough and strong enough to support the thinner edge geometry of a kitchen slicer.
-The handle needs to fit the hand and provide a firm grip.
-Finally, the profile has to be functional as well as eye-pleasing!
+To summarize, the steel, profile, handle, and bevel angles must all work together to support your slicing or chopping efforts.
+The steel used must be tough and strong enough to support the thinner edge geometry of a kitchen slicer, and the handle must fit comfortably in the hand and provide a firm grip.
+Finally, the profile must be both functional and visually appealing.

 STEEL HARDNESS

-Hardness is a measure of the relative strength of a material.
-This is a little counterintuitive for me; my mind thinks the Charpy toughness test is about strength.
-But, the definition says hardness is directly related to a steel's "ability to resist permanently deforming."
-So I believe hardness is a contributor to edge stability.
+Hardness measures a material's relative strength.
+This is a bit counterintuitive for me, as I naturally associate the Charpy toughness test with strength.
+However, the definition of hardness states that it is directly related to a steel's "ability to resist permanently deforming."
+Therefore, hardness contributes to edge stability.

-Hardness also increases wear resistance, so let's remember that too.
-There are several ways to measure the hardness of an already hardened steel, but the Rockwell C test and scale are the most common.
-This test measures the depth of penetration of a diamond cone under 150 kg (330.693 lbs) load.
+Hardness also improves wear resistance, which is important to keep in mind.
+There are various methods to measure the hardness of a hardened steel, but the Rockwell C test and scale are the most widely used.
+This test measures how deep a diamond cone can penetrate under a 150 kg (330.693 lbs) load.

-While I know what hardness my heat-treating recipes should produce, testing the hardness of every blade guarantees that human error and failure of my ovens or cryogenic quench have been eliminated.
-That hardness translates to more strength and better edge holding for you.
-To a point.
+Although I know what hardness my heat-treating recipes should produce, testing the hardness of every blade ensures that human error and failure of my ovens or cryogenic quench have been eliminated.
+This hardness translates to greater strength and better edge holding, up to a certain point.

-All knives must be "tempered" in their heat treatment protocol.
-When first hardened, they are quite brittle and under tremendous internal stresses.
-The blades must be reheated to some lower temperature to relieve these stresses and slightly soften the knife.
-Many mass producers of knives temper their blades to be much softer than they should be for kitchen use.
+All knives must be "tempered" in their heat treatment process.
+When first hardened, they become quite brittle and have severe internal stresses due to the rapid quenching.
+To relax these stresses and slightly soften the knife, the blades must be reheated to a lower temperature.
+Many mass producers of knives temper their blades to be much softer than necessary for kitchen use.

-At Keith Nix Knives, we aim for 62-63 HRc most of the time, while those other guys are mostly in the upper 50s.
-We use a digitally controlled convection oven for tempering, accurate to plus or minus 2 degrees at 400F.
+At Keith Nix Knives, we strive for 62-63 HRc most of the time, whereas other producers are usually in the upper 50s.
+We use a digitally controlled convection oven for tempering, which is accurate to within plus or minus 2 degrees at 400F.

 TOUGHNESS